Shaun Pizzonia

-Shaun Pizzonia (born March 9, 1968), or Sting International, is an American musician, DJ, sound engineer, song writer, and two-time Grammy Award winning producer best known for his work with Jamaican musician Shaggy and English musician Sting.
+Shaun Pizzonia (born March 9, 1968), better known by his stage name Sting International, is an American record producer, DJ, sound engineer.
+He best known for his work with Jamaican musician Shaggy, having produced his hit songs "It Wasn't Me" and "Angel", as well as English musician Sting (no relation).

-Pizzonia was well known for his knowledge across numerous genres, and is one of the most in-demand radio and club DJ's.
+Pizzonia was well known for his knowledge across numerous genres, and is one of the most in-demand radio and club DJs.
 He has been influential in broadening dancehall reggae's audience.
-The name "Sting International", is based on an acronym of four DJ names: Shaun, Tony, Ian and Gary.
+The name "Sting International" is based on an acronym of four DJ names: Shaun, Tony, Ian and Gary.
 "I threw an N in there and got STING, and I added International to it because it sounded f**king grand and everybody loved it."

 In 1996, Pizzonia founded Big Yard Records with Robert Livingston and Shaggy.
-After departing Big Yard in 2011, Pizzonia formed the record label Ranch Entertainment Inc (REI) with Shaggy, Paul Rossi, and Yoichi Imai, and Shaun is the label's chief producer.
+After departing Big Yard in 2011, Pizzonia formed the record label Ranch Entertainment Inc (REI) with Shaggy, Paul Rossi, and Yoichi Imai, and Pizzonia is the label's chief producer.